rasgointelligence/RasgoTransforms/docs/apply.md

 # apply

 A transform that accepts a custom template to execute.
-Must use the sql template argument `source_table` to reference the Rasgo dataset which will serve as the base of any SELECT
+Must use the sql template argument `source_table` to reference the Rasgo dataset which will serve as the base of any SELECT.
+Other templatized parameters must also be passed in as kwargs.

 ## Parameters